 Clothing Essentials

-Lightweight, breathable fabrics; modest clothing covering shoulders and knees; scarf for women; comfortable walking shoes; swimwear for coastal areas and riad pools.
+Lightweight, breathable fabrics; modest clothing covering shoulders and knees; scarf for women; comfortable walking shoes; swimwear for coastal areas.

 Health & Safety

-Basic first aid kit; prescription medications; hand sanitizer; sunscreen; insect repellent; water purification tablets; motion sickness medication for mountain roads.
+Basic first aid kit; prescription medications; hand sanitizer; sunscreen; insect repellent; water purification tablets; motion sickness pills.

 Electronics

-Universal power adapter (Type C/E); portable charger; camera with extra memory cards; unlocked phone for local SIM; flashlight/headlamp for desert and medinas.
+Universal power adapter (Type C/E); portable charger; camera with extra memory cards; unlocked phone for local SIM.

 Documents & Money

-Passport and copies; travel insurance details; emergency contacts; credit/debit cards; some USD/EUR for initial exchange; copies of bookings and itinerary.
+Passport and copies; travel insurance details; emergency contacts; credit/debit cards; some USD/EUR for initial exchange.

 Cultural Etiquette & Customs